Low-dropout regulator: Components

 The main components are a power FET and a differential amplifier (error amplifier).
 One input of the differential amplifier monitors the fraction of the output determined by the resistor ratio of R1 and R2.
 The second input to the differential amplifier is from a stable voltage reference (bandgap reference).
 If the output voltage rises too high relative to the reference voltage, the drive to the power FET changes to maintain a constant output voltage.

 Regulation

 Low-dropout (LDO) regulators operate similarly to all linear voltage regulators.
 The main difference between LDO and non-LDO regulators is their schematic topology.
 Instead of an emitter follower topology, low-dropout regulators consist of an open collector or open drain topology, where the transistor may be easily driven into saturation with the voltages available to the regulator.
-This allows the voltage drop from the unregulated voltage to the regulated voltage to be as low as (limited to) the saturation voltage across the transistor.
+This allows the voltage drop from the unregulated voltage to the regulated voltage to be as low as the saturation voltage across the transistor.

-For the circuit given in the figure to the right, the output voltage is given as: